dguzenko/newdocs/docs/zoocart.md

 IMAGE HERE

-To configure Address layout *(e.g. Billing Form, Billing, Shipping Form, Shipping)* click appropriate layout’s name in the Layouts collumn on the *“Address Types”* page.
+To configure Address layout *(e.g. Billing Form, Billing, Shipping Form, Shipping)* click appropriate layout’s name in the Layouts column on the *“Address Types”* page.
 Address layout can be configured like any other ZOO layout.
 Setup appropriate layout positions and save changes.

 Taxes
 -----